 Brazilian territory, including part of southeast, present rainfall reduction between 300 and 800 mm and soil moisture reduction between 25% and 70% for the 2071-2099 time slice (Neto et al., 2016).
 Chou et al. (2015) who presented projections for the three future periods showing a sharp reduction in rainfall in the rainy season for the southeast region with a greater reduction at the end of the century (2071–2100), especially in the RCP 8.5.

+For Dereczinski & Silva (2014) the rainy season in the metropolitan region of Rio de Janeiro occurs between November and April and the dry season between May and October.
 As suggested by Silva (2018) about the present time in the Southeast region, there is a decrease projected for the rainy season.
+Possible future impacts were determined in five regions in the south-central region of Southeast Brazil in the rainy period from October to March.
 A more pessimistic situation is presented in the RCP 8.5 scenario in relation to the RCP 4.5 scenario and expects a reduction in precipitation over the central-eastern region of Brazil, therefore, more frequent drought episodes (IPCC 2013).